What is FISMA?

 For example, Federal Information Processing Standard Publication 199 (FIPS 199) establishes security categories for information and information systems and supports Step 1 of the RMF.

 Compliance with FIPS is mandatory, and agencies must follow NIST guidance.

 Annual reporting and auditing

-A low grade reflects badly on the agency, and the reputational damage caused by the resulting negative media coverage can have serious effects.
+- A low grade reflects poorly on the agency, The reputational damage caused by the resulting negative media coverage can have profound effects.

-IT breaches have occurred as a result of poor IT security postures becoming common knowledge, and agency officials have had to resign and CIOs testify before Congress.
+- IT breaches have occurred due to poor IT security postures becoming common knowledge.
+Agency officials have had to resign, and CIOs testify before Congress.

-Agencies that fail to achieve compliance with FISMA may find themselves subject to increased oversight or find their budgets reduced by the OMB.
+- Agencies that fail to comply with FISMA may be subject to increased oversight or see their budgets reduced by the OMB.

-Further, the additional external validation offered by ISO27001 registration is likely to improve an organization’s cybersecurity posture while providing a higher level of confidence to customers and stakeholders—essential for securing certain global and government contracts.
+The additional external validation offered by ISO 27001 registration is likely to improve an organization’s cybersecurity posture while providing a higher level of confidence to customers and stakeholders—essential for securing certain global and government contracts.